 While competition for college faculty positions will continue to be especially keen, there should be ample opportunities for animal nutritionist positions in research, manufacturing, and sales.

 Animal nutritionists can work in a variety of environments such as farms, corporate research, development facilities, pharmaceutical companies, pet or livestock feed companies, federal government offices, laboratories, zoos, and wildlife rehabilitation facilities.

-While many animal nutritionists are traditionally employed, some choose to freelance and make up their own schedules.
+While many animal nutritionists are traditionally employed, working regular business hours and work weeks, some choose to freelance and make up their own schedules.

 Comparing Similar Jobs